pingcap/docs/develop/dev-guide-delete-data.md

 ---
 title: Delete Data
-summary: The ways, best practices, and examples for deleting data, bulk data deletion.
+summary: Learn about the SQL syntax, best practices, and examples for deleting data.
 ---

 # Delete Data